-As of December 31, 2022 and 2021, other assets totaled \$1,277,000 and \$1,344,000, respectively.
-These balances include a Corporate Owned Life Insurance policies on Arron K. Sutherland, President and Chief Executive Officer.
+As of December 31, 2023, and 2022, other assets totaled \$2,406,000 and \$1,277,000, respectively.
+These balances include intangible assets related to the purchases of Guild and Corporate Owned Life Insurance policies on Arron K. Sutherland, President and Chief Executive Officer.
 They also include prepaid maintenance fees, prepaid insurance fees, and receivables from pools and associations.